JohnBetaCode/JohnBetaCode/Management_Notes.md

     Every time you get a conflict, take it as an opportunity to learn.

-    Once the conflict is partially solved, run follow-ups in your 1:1s sessions to get the main takeaways from both parties and don't forget to take action to prevent this issue from happening again.
+    Once the conflict is partially solved, run follow-ups in your 1:1 sessions to get the main takeaways from both parties and don't forget to take action to prevent this issue from happening again.

-Here are 7 recommendations to manage conflicts in an organization:
+Here are 7 recommendations for managing conflicts in an organization:

 * ✋  Do not immediately launch yourself into a reactive solution, especially when feelings are on the surface and you are going to act from your emotional side instead of your rational side.
 Give yourself a few minutes or even a few hours.